| To read Snake Strides and Shimmers In — Year 4723, click here.

 at the front of the boat, it’s ready

+for competition.
 Teams race in 50 foot long

 teak or fiberglass dragon boats that typically